conductor-sdk/conductor-csharp/README.md

 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.Extensions.Hosting;
 using Microsoft.Extensions.Logging;
-using Conductor.Client.Models;
+using Conductor.Models;
-using Conductor.Client.Extensions;
+using Conductor.Extensions;
-using Conductor.Client.Interfaces;
+using Conductor.Interfaces;

 using Task = System.Threading.Tasks.Task;
-using Conductor.Client;
+using Conductor;
 using System.Collections.Concurrent;

 namespace TestOrkesSDK